dolorosus/TuxedoKeyboardLight/Readme.md

 ## Notes

+- To set the default colour, just turn the keyboardlight off.
+After reaching the timeout, the keyboard will be initialized with the setting from --brightness and --colour
 - Requires compatible RGB keyboard with sysfs interface
 - Debug using `journalctl -u keyboardlight-idle -f`
 - Uninstall by removing: